mhsung/kaist-cs479-fall-2023/docs/paper-review.md

 ^^What to submit^^: A screenshot showing your nickname and perfect score.
 ^^Where to submit^^: GradeScope

 As a **reviewer**, you are required to complete the quiz provided by the submitters of the project you will review.
 Find the quiz link on OpenReview. ==You need to attempt the quiz until you achieve a perfect score.== Afterward, submit a screenshot displaying both your **nickname** and the **perfect quiz score** to GradeScope.
+Use the same nickname as the one you submitted before.

 ==Note that you can only commence the review process after successfully completing the quiz with a perfect score.== Reviews submitted before attaining this perfect score will NOT be accepted and will be considered as not submitted.
 This implies that if you do not submit proof of a perfect score, you will not be eligible to participate in the project peer reviews, and you will also incur an additional penalty for not participating in the review process.